anyaevostinar/anyaevostinar.github.io/classes/111-f24/hw4.md

 who has scored the most total points at the end of the game wins.

 In this assignment, you’ll concentrate on the very first move of the game, where there’s nothing yet on the board (and thus so that every letter in the words that you find must come from the seven tiles in the hand).
-Of course, you are welcome to think about how you would attack the more complicated question of how to play as part of a game when there are some tiles already on the board, but you’re not required to do so.

 ### Your Task
 Get started, as usual, with the starter code on Moodle.
 Take a look through `scrabble.py`; you’re going to be adding some functionality to it in this assignment, and it will pay to know how what’s already there works.